 We are planning a visit to Warabi in the Fall, 2025 to celebrate our 50th Anniversary with our Sister City.
 Consider joining us soon to guarantee your opportunity to participate.

-We are also hosting our Sister City in the Spring/Summer 2025 as part of the 50th Anniversary.
+We are also hosting our Sister City in Spring 2025 as part of the 50th Anniversary.

-Then following our visit here, we will send 15-20 youths to Warabi, Japan to participate in their youth summit.
+Then following our visit here, we will send 15-20 youths to Warabi, Japan to participate in their youth summit in the summer of 2026.
 The cost would be the flight (approximately $1,200 - 1,500) and all other expenses are paid for by our Sister City (Warabi).
 We are also looking for sponsors to help youths who may not be able to afford the cost of the flight.

-(Application link below - you can use an editable PDF if you have Adobe Reader DC (which is free).
+(Application link below for host families- you can use an editable PDF if you have Adobe Reader DC (which is free).

 You can get it here: https://acrobat.adobe.com/us/en/acrobat/pdf-reader.html